Learning normalized image densities via dual score matching: Analysis of the learned energy-based model

-\paragraph{Image content.} We also show in \Cref{fig:energy_distribution} examples of images at various log probabilities.
-High-probability images invariably contain small (often high-contrast) objects, on a blank (often white) background.
-Conversely, low-probability images are generally filled with dense detailed texture.
-This agrees with the behavior of compression engines.
-Indeed, the energy of an image, when expressed in bits, corresponds to the size of its optimally compressed representation.
-This implies that low-probability images should intuitively have more ``content'' than high-probability images.
+\paragraph{Image content.} We also show in \Cref{fig:energy_distribution} (right) example images with a variety of log probabilities.
+High-probability images contain small objects, on a blank (often white) background.
+Conversely, low-probability images are filled with dense detailed texture.
+Since the energy of an image, when expressed in bits, corresponds to the size of its optimally compressed representation, this implies that higher-probability images have shorter codes and thus less ``information content''.
+We show in \Cref{app:logp_optimization} images that have been obtained by locally maximizing or minimizing probability.

 \paragraph{Intensity range and sparsity.} Following these visual observations, we further examine the influence of intensity range and sparsity on image probability (\Cref{fig:energy_vs_sparsity}).
-First, we evaluate the log probability of reference images as we manipulate their brightness or contrast through an affine operation.
+First, we evaluate the log probability of reference images as we manipulate their brightness and contrast through an affine operation.
 We find that the brightness has minimal effect on the probability, while higher-contrast images have lower probability.
-This reveals that the distribution is \emph{star-shaped}: any pair of images are connected by a high-probability path passing through a constant image.
+This reveals that the distribution support is \emph{star-shaped}: any pair of images are connected by a high-probability path passing through a constant image.
+In contrast, we show in \Cref{app:interpolation} that linear interpolation between pairs of images typically increase probability: the distribution support is not convex.
 Next, we verify that log probability is correlated with a simple measure of sparsity of images.
 We compute a multi-scale wavelet decomposition of the images, and measure the $\ell^1$-norm divided by the $\ell^2$-norm of the coefficients.
-The square of this quantity, $\Vert x\Vert_1^2/ d \Vert x \Vert^2_2 \in (0,1]$ is known as participation ratio, with smaller values indicating higher sparsity.
-The right panel of \Cref{fig:energy_vs_sparsity} shows that this simple measure is indeed predictive of $\log p_\theta(x)$ (albeit not very precisely).
+The square of this quantity, $\Vert x\Vert_1^2/ d \Vert x \Vert^2_2 \in (0,1]$ is known as the participation ratio, with smaller values indicating higher sparsity.
+The right panel of \Cref{fig:energy_vs_sparsity} shows that this simple measure captures a significant portion of the variance of $\log p_\theta(x)$.